 Place the dried and candied fruits in a little bowl and squeeze the juice from half lemon over them.

-In a clean mixer bowl place the egg whites and the salt.
+In a clean mixer bowl, place the egg whites and the salt.
 Salt is essential in many baked goods as it enhances the taste of the final product.
-Do not skip it.
+Please do not skip it.

 Beat the egg whites to a soft peak.
-Add the sugar, all at once and continue to beat them to a stiff peak, exactly the same way you would beat the egg whites for a meringue.
+Add the sugar all at once, and continue to beat them to a stiff peak, the same way you would beat the egg whites for meringue.
 They have to look stiff and glossy.